DimitriosKaratis/BankDB-Flask-Mysql-Banking-App-Project-Web/README.md

 #### **B. Money Transfer**
 1. Navigate to the **Transfer** tab.
 2. Select your source account.
-3. Enter a recipient's Account Number (e.g., from the table above) and the desired amount.
+3. Enter a recipient's Account Number (e.g. from the table above) and the desired amount.
 4. The system validates the balance and updates both accounts simultaneously.

 #### **C. Managing Debt**